-These fluffy keto cheese muffins with almond flour are fabulously flavourful – a great breakfast or snack!
-I’d say they are possibly the best keto savoury muffins I’ve ever tasted.
+These fluffy keto cheese muffins with almond flour are fabulously flavorful - a great breakfast or snack!
+They are the best keto savoury muffins I have ever tasted.
+Ready in 30 minutes.

-I have a whole bunch of low carb keto muffin recipes on my website, from blueberry muffins to my ultimate chocolate chip almond flour muffins.
-Ask me again in a couple of weeks, and I’ll be ready for them again.
+I have a whole bunch of keto muffin recipes on my website, from keto blueberry muffins to my ultimate chocolate chip almond flour muffins.
+Ask me again in a couple of weeks, and I'll be ready for them again.

 They are a more filling - and more interesting - alternative to classic egg muffins.

 We have had them for breakfast for the last couple of days.
-I like them re-heated, but my husband actually thinks they are best cold.
-I’m not entirely sure whether this is because he just didn’t want to wait – they do taste great either way.
+I like them re-heated, but my husband thinks they are best cold.
+They do taste great either way.

-If you want to use extra fine almond flour, you may want to reduce the amount by 1-2 tbsp.
+If you want to use extra fine almond flour, reduce the amount by 1-2 tablespoon.

 Shredded cheese - I used pre-shredded mature cheddar cheese.
 A milder cheese such as Gouda or Monterey Jack would also work.
 Or even shredded mozzarella.